 The adjudicator found that the progress claim was valid, and that it was not a final claim.[10]
 He held that because it was not a final claim, the way in which Cooper & Oxley had assessed the claim (certifying the work as complete then applying deductions for unfinished scope work) was improper.[11]
 His determination included a table summarising the parties’ respective positions, which did not refer to amounts Cooper & Oxley said it had paid, or to any backcharges[12] and he held that Cooper & Oxley should pay Caledonia $131,935.76.[13]

-Cooper & Oxley applied for judicial review of the decision on the basis that it considered the adjudicator had failed to perform his function under s38(1)(a) of the SOPA (which requires an adjudicator to determine amount of the progress payment, if any, to be paid by the respondent to the claimant) because the determination:
+Cooper & Oxley applied for judicial review of the decision on the basis that it considered the adjudicator had failed to perform his function under s38(1)(a) of the SOPA (which requires an adjudicator to determine the amount of the progress payment, if any, to be paid by the respondent to the claimant) because the adjudicator:

 The Court found that the adjudicator had accepted that he needed to take into account Cooper & Oxley’s set offs, and amounts it contended had already been paid, to the extent these matters had been raised by Cooper & Oxley.[14]
 The Court identified four examples of the adjudicator having expressly referred to set off rights[15] and stated that there was no jurisdictional error simply because the adjudicator did not refer specifically to cl 17.10 (right to set off) or cl 36.8 (termination for convenience) of the subcontract.[16]